JannHargreaves/MARUM_Coral_paleoclimate/README.md

 or you can create an environment which has all the following imported;

-# this will create a new environment called coralenv with python3.9 and then you can install all the required packages
+This will create a new environment called coralenv with python3.9 and then you can install all the required packages.

 conda create -n coralenv python=3.9 conda install numpy conda install -c conda-forge cartopy